Isonokami no Yakatsugu: Personality

-Intelligent and quick on the uptake, Yakatsugu also possessed a fine appearance.
+Yakatsugu also exhibited a fine appearance.
 His speech and behavior were calm and elegant.

 A great lover of the Confucian classics and historical texts, he was familiar with a wide variety of books.
 He also liked to write, and was proficient in both cursive script and clerical script.
 He wrote kanshi, and was considered a leading scholar of his day along with Ōmi no Mifune.
 His works are included in the Keikokushū.

 He was also versed in Buddhism, and wrote (浄名経讃, Jōmyōkyō-san) and (念仏五更讃, Nenbutsu-gokō-san) on the subject.
 He built a temple called Ashuku-ji (阿閦寺) on his former residence, and in a corner of the complex he established a library called Untei.
 Here he made various texts available to the public, focusing primarily on non-Buddhist works.
 This is believed to have been Japan's first public library.